Tested: The Best Door Locks For Your Home, Garage, or Rental

 Choosing a new lock can be confusing if you don’t know the lingo.
 There are several different designs to choose from.

-• Single cylinder locks: A single cylinder lock opens with a key from the outside and operates inside by turning a thumb-knob.
-In addition to the exterior keyhole, some newer single cylinder locks feature a keypad that permits residents to enter a numerical code to unlock the door.
+• Single-cylinder locks: A single-cylinder lock can only be opened with a key on one side.
+To lock or unlock the door from the other side, the user only needs to twist or turn a lever or similar mechanism.
+In addition to the keyhole on the key-entry side, some newer single-cylinder locks feature a keypad that lets the user enter a numerical code to unlock the door.
 A keypad makes it handy for family members who wish to avoid fumbling for keys in a purse or pocket.

-• Double cylinder locks: Like the single cylinder lock, a double cylinder lock opens from the outside with a key, but instead of a thumb-knob, the same key is used to lock and unlock the door from inside.
-Double-cylinder locks offer break-in security on entry doors that contain glass windows, since an intruder cannot break a pane and then reach in to unlock the deadbolt because there is no thumb-knob.
-Local fire codes often ban these locks, however, deeming them a hazard should a home emergency occur and residents need to get out quickly.
+• Double-cylinder locks: Like single-cylinder locks, a double-cylinder lock opens from the outside with a key.
+However, unlike single-cylinder locks, the same key can be used to lock and unlock the door from inside.
+Double-cylinder locks are great for doors that contain glass windows because if an intruder breaks the glass, there will be no deadbolt for them to reach in and unlock.
+That being said, local fire codes often ban these locks, deeming them a potential hazard should a home emergency occur that requires residents to quickly evacuate.

 • Vertical locks: This type of lock employs a vertical bolt that extends through a set of rings to secure the door.
 The strike plate (the metal plate that attaches inside the door frame) features steel rings that interlock with additional steel rings on the lock itself when the door is closed.
 Vertical locks can incorporate either single cylinders or double cylinders and are most commonly used in commercial applications, such as hotel doors or large apartment complexes.